Parraj1025/e-store/readMe.md

 ## Description
-    this is a server set up for an e-store. features routes for manipulating product,tag, and category data
+    this is a server set up for an e-store. features routes for manipulating product,tag, and category data this was created using express, and sequelize with a postgreSQL server,

 ## Installation
     download package and run npm i to install dependencies